Introduction and key concepts

 For programmers and software developers, the Internet Computer platform provides unique capabilities and opportunities within a framework that simplifies how you can design, build, and deploy applications.
 A key part of this framework is a new, general purpose programming language, Motoko.
 Motoko is a programming language that has been specifically designed to take full advantage of the unique features that the Internet Computer provides, including:

 The use of

 awaitsyntax to enable programming asynchronous messaging as if it was synchronous processing.

-The ability to leverage orthogonal persistence and not require maintaining or managing external databases or storage volumes.
+The ability to leverage orthogonal persistence using data structures without external databases or storage volumes.